List of Dutch inventions and innovations: Pendulum clock (1656)

-The first accurate mechanical clock.
-From its invention in 1656 by Christiaan Huygens until the 1930s, the pendulum clock was the world's most precise timekeeper, accounting for its widespread use.

 The first mechanical clocks, employing the verge escapement mechanism with a foliot or balance wheel timekeeper, were invented in Europe at around the start of the 14th century, and became the standard timekeeping device until the pendulum clock was invented in 1656.
 The pendulum clock remained the most accurate timekeeper until the 1930s, when quartz oscillators were invented, followed by atomic clocks after World War 2.

 A pendulum clock uses a pendulum's arc to mark intervals of time.
 From their invention until about 1930, the most accurate clocks were pendulum clocks.
 Pendulum clocks cannot operate on vehicles or ships at sea, because the accelerations disrupt the pendulum's motion, causing inaccuracies.
 The pendulum clock was invented by Christiaan Huygens, based on the pendulum introduced by Galileo Galilei.
 Although Galileo studied the pendulum as early as 1582, he never actually constructed a clock based on that design.
 Christiaan Huygens invented pendulum clock in 1656 and patented it the following year.
 He contracted the construction of his clock designs to clockmaker Salomon Coster, who actually built the clock.